Numazu Alps (沼津アルプス)

 I didn't realise there was some plum blossoms right by the pagoda!

-Finally before heading home, as always I took a detour to a nearby onsen.
+Finally before heading home, I took a detour to a nearby onsen.
 I opted for one that was about a 20 minute drive away (it had the best reviews) and conveniently located right before getting onto the freeway.
 I will say it was probably not the nicest onsen I have been to, but it’ll do in a pinch.

-Hiking course details
+Hiking course options

 Date climbedLengthCourse time